kieucq/tcg-net/README.md

 python preprocess/{dataset}/{dataset}_preprocess.py
 ```

 where `dataset` is the one configured in `config.json`, which currently can only be one of the following list `{era5, gfs, merra2, cmip6, ncep}`.
 The preprocessors recursively find their supported input extensions, clear the configured output directory, process files in parallel, and write timestamped NetCDF files.
+Note that the mode `pretrain` or `finetune` will be dictated by the data path under `IPATH` section of the config.json.

 On Slurm, MERRA-2 and ERA5 wrappers should be submitted after adapting their site settings in case the preprocess run takes a long time.
 For example, if `dataset=era5`, then submit: